bhaweshverma50/GIFairy/README.md

 * Last but not the least, have you struggled figuring out who you are talking to and not able to see their profile picture/avatar properly?
 No worries again, guess who's got your backs covered, haha. **With GIFairy, you can view anyones profile picture/avatar properly in full size**, now no more need to hurt your eyes.

+* Last but not the least, does your channel gets filled with spam and lots of command and bot messages?
+If yes then with this bot, **you can clear/delete bulk messages with single command.** This will clear all the clutter and purge all unnecessary messages from the server.

 Now, if you got pretty bad memory or you can't figure out what commands are there and which one does what then this bot **also has a very awesome Help Centre**.
 Just type in *gfhelp* or *gfh* and voila, you'll get the perfect assistance on your fingertips.

 Still feeling lost?
 Join our support server on discord.
 We can help you out with all your doubts and queries.